ReminJacob/github-slideshow/Field, type_posts/0000-01-02-ReminJacob.md

 layout: slide
 title: "Welcome to our second slide! "
 ---
-Hello this is remin's slide of gtech
+Hello this is remin's slide of gtech , hehe I'm techie huh!